nedap/utils.collections/README.md

 `clojure.core` has a different philosophy (it can return meaningful results for nil arguments, and dubious results for arguments of unexpected type), which is a good idea for a general-purpose language aiming a variety of use cases and styles.

-In practice, for a lot of use-cases one certainly wants things to be well-formed and to fail fast.
+The default namespace is `dev`.
+Under it, `(refresh)` is available, which should give you a basic "Reloaded workflow".

+> It is recommended that you use `(clojure.tools.namespace.repl/refresh :after 'formatting-stack.core/format!)`.

 ## License

 Copyright © Nedap

-This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0.
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0).